 Before coming to Sinclair, Dr. Kohlenberg held similar positions at Westmar College, Eastern New Mexico University and Dakota State College.
 He has also taught in the public schools in Michigan.
 Dr. Kohlenberg received the Doctor of Musical Arts degree from the University of North Texas where he studied conducting with Eugene Migliaro Corporon.
 He received a Bachelor of Science degree from the University of Michigan, a Bachelor of Music from Michigan State University, and a Master of Music from MSU where his major was instrumental conducting, studying with Stanley DeRusha.

 Featuring music of symphonic bands and wind ensembles, Dr. Kohlenberg hosted programs on Dayton Public Radio, 88.1/89.9 FM, from 1990 to 2000.
-He has contributed over thirty articles for nine volumes of Teaching Music through Performance in Band, published by GIA.
+He has contributed over thirty articles for ten volumes of Teaching Music through Performance in Band, published by GIA.
 Dr. Kohlenberg is a frequent clinician and guest conductor throughout the Midwest.
 His professional memberships include Music Educators National Conference, College Band Directors National Association, Ohio Music Educators Association, National Band Association, Phi Mu Alpha Sinfonia and Pi Kappa Lambda.